 On the plaintiffs’ side of the bar, Mr. Morris practiced at Milberg LLP (2002-2004) — one of the preeminent securities class action firms in the country.
 At Milberg, Mr. Morris represented investors in numerous prominent securities fraud class actions, including Irvine v.
 Imclone Systems — which settled for $75 million — and In re Raytheon Securities Litigation — which settled for recoveries in excess of $460 million.
 Mr. Morris also represented asbestos committee members in the W.R.
 Grace bankruptcy, helping to secure an eve-of-trial fraudulent conveyance settlement of over $900 million.

 Professional Memberships and Admissions

 Mr. Morris is admitted to practice in New York State.
-He is admitted to appear in the United States Courts of Appeal for the Second, Fourth and Eleventh Circuits, and the United States District Courts for the Southern District of New York and the Eastern District of New York.
+He is admitted to appear in the United States Courts of Appeal for the Second, Fourth and Eleventh Circuits, and the United States District Courts for the Northern, Southern, Eastern and Western Districts of New York.
 He is a member of the American Bar Association, the New York State Bar Association, the New York City Bar Association, and the New York County Bar Association.

 Mr. Morris received his B.A. cum laude from Bates College (1995), his M.Sc. with Distinction from the London School of Economics (1996), and his J.D. cum laude from New York University School of Law (1999).